-- 1. 100% of the budget is sent to the district at the start of the governor's year in July (the general secretary is authorized to disburse less than 100% of the budget available to governors if this is necessary to maintain appropriate controls and stewardship over large total funding amounts) - 2.
-For payments sent directly to governors, 70% of the budget is sent in July at the start of the governor's year - 3.
-Districts are required to submit a DG funding report by no later than 31 July following the governor's year of service. - 4.
+- 1. 100% of the budget is sent to the district by August at the start of the governor's year. - 2.
+If payment can only be made to a governor directly with no oversight by the district finance committee, additional disbursement and reporting requirements apply, including sending 70% of their DG funding by August of the governor's year and submitting expense reports with documentation for their initial payment and any remaining funding amount. - 3.
+A DG Funding Report or a DG expense report are required to be submitted by no later than 31 August following the governor's year of service. - 4.
 Use of Rotary funding for governors must comply with all economic and trade sanctions, including those implemented by the Office of Foreign Assets Control (OFAC) of the United States Department of Treasury.
 Governors and districts must ensure that they do not support or promote violence, terrorist activity or related training, or money laundering. - 5.
-Governors that receive funds directly must submit expense reports properly documenting use of their initial 70% payment and up to the remaining 30% of their funding amount in order to receive further reimbursement of up to the remaining 30% of the budget amount
+Districts or governors shall return any unsubstantiated or unused funds in excess of US\$25 to RI no later than 15 October following the governor's year of service.
+Governors with unsubstantiated amounts or funding in excess of US\$25 not repaid to RI will be added to the list of Rotarians with Outstanding Obligations to RI and reported to the RI Audit Committee and shall be ineligible for RI or TRF appointments, reimbursement, or Rotary awards until payment or substantiation of eligible expenses is made.

-- 6. upon receipt of a petition explaining extenuating circumstances, the general secretary, acting on behalf of the Board, may extend the deadline for receipt of expense reports from governors or DG funding report from districts to no later than 30 September - 7.
-Districts or governors shall return any unsubstantiated or unused funds to RI no later than 30 September following the governor's year of service.
-Governors with unsubstantiated amounts or funding not repaid to RI will be added to the list of Rotarians with Outstanding Obligations to RI and reported to the RI Audit Committee and shall be ineligible for RI or TRF appointments. - 8. reimbursement is capped at 100% of the funding amount - 9.
-District Governors-elect are trained on this policy at the International Assembly.
+- 6. reimbursement is capped at 100% of the DG's individual the funding amount - 7.
+District Governors-elect learn about and discuss on this policy at the International Assembly.